Oceans of Discovery: How the Study of Oceans and Lakes Can Improve People's Health

-NIEHS and the National Science Foundation jointly fund research on marine-related health issues through the Centers for Oceans and Human Health and through individual research projects focusing on oceans and human health as well as the Great Lakes and human health.
-Grantees are developing techniques for more accurate and earlier detection of harmful algal blooms with the goal of preventing or reducing exposure, and they are studying the health effects of eating seafood that harbors toxins produced by harmful algal blooms.
+NIEHS and the National Science Foundation jointly fund research on marine-related health issues through the Centers for Oceans and Human Health and through individual research projects focusing on oceans and the Great Lakes in relation to human health.
+Grantees develop techniques for more accurate and earlier detection of harmful algal blooms with the goal of preventing and reducing exposure.
+They also study the health effects of eating seafood containing toxins produced by harmful algal blooms.

-In addition, NIEHS grantees are examining the health effects of consuming seafood containing pollutants such as polychlorinated biphenyls (PCBs), and mercury, identifying indicators of recreational water contamination and illness, and exploring how climate change might affect the formation and transfer of methylmercury to the fish and shellfish that humans consume.
+In addition, NIEHS grantees examine the health effects of consuming seafood containing pollutants such as polychlorinated biphenyls and mercury.
+They identify indicators of recreational water contamination and illness.
+They also explore how climate change might affect the formation and transfer of methylmercury to the fish and shellfish that humans eat.

 NIEHS also led the trans-NIH Deepwater Horizon Research Consortia program.
 Through community-university partnerships, these Consortia worked to identify and address personal and community health effects stemming from the oil spill.
 Consortia researchers also studied the health of Gulf seafood after the oil spill.